Fire safety concerns in the solar industry are generally of three types:

 Firefighter safety has been addressed by several organizations, resulting in guidelines to safely address a fire involving solar products.
 Additionally, many building codes now include provisions intended to address firefighter safety, such as minimum setback areas to provide space on the roof for walking around solar products.
 Product standards address safety in general, and specifically fire safety, and also include provisions to address the needs the firefighters.

-- Firefighter Safety & Emergency Response for Solar Power Systems, Fire Protection Research Foundation
+- Firefighter Safety and Response for Solar Power Systems, National Fire Protection Research Foundation

 - Bridging the Gap: Fire Safety & Green Buildings, National Association of State Fire Marshalls